Christopher Whall

 Christopher Whitworth Whall (1849 – 23 December 1924) was a British stained-glass artist who worked from the 1880s and on into the 20th century.
-He is widely recognised as a leader in the Arts and Crafts Movement and a key figure in the modern history of stained glass.
+He is recognised as a leader in the Arts and Crafts movement and a key figure in the modern history of stained glass.

 Early life and studies

 Christopher Whall was born in the rectory at Thurning, Northamptonshire, where his father, William Whall, was the rector.
 He was educated at home with his siblings until his teens.
 In 1863 he was sent to Rossall School in Lancashire.
 The drawing master there was William Coulter of the Royal Hibernian Academy.
 He left Rossall School in 1865, and in 1867 enrolled as a probationer at the Royal Academy Schools.
-On 8 January 1868 he was admitted as a student there - which was incidentally a professional path taken against his parents' wishes.
+On 8 January 1868 he was admitted as a student there—a professional path taken against his parents' wishes.

 Career

 Whall moved to Edmonton to live with his mother after his father's death in 1874.
 He had hoped to find work as a portrait painter, but was offered few commissions.
-In 1874 Whall met the designer, A. H. Mackmurdo, founder of the Century Guild, and through him Selwyn Image, and contributed to the Guild's publication, Hobby Horse.
+In 1874 Whall met the designer, A. H. Mackmurdo, founder of the Century Guild, and through him Selwyn Image, and contributed to the Guild's publication, The Hobby Horse.
 In 1875 and 1876 he exhibited at the Royal Academy.
 At this time he gained the patronage of a Hanoverian, Baroness von Boselager, who gave him funds to travel to Italy, where he was to stay for almost three years, travelling in central and northern Italy, studying architecture and paintings.
 In 1878 in Lucca he converted to Catholicism.
 Before going to Italy he had sought work as a portrait painter and as a studio assistant to other artists, but had had little success.

-When he returned to London in 1879, almost penniless, he was befriended by the Rosminian Order of Charity at St Ethelreda's Church in Ely Place, Holborn and became a lay member of that Order.
-At St Ethelreda's he designed the side windows in the upper chapel, these windows being made by W.G.
-Saunders.
-By 1882 he was to leave the religious community at Ely Place, move to No.18 Wharton Street in Clerkenwell and work as an illustrator of newspapers, novels and children's books, as well as assisting other painters and giving drawing lessons.
+When he returned to London in 1879, almost penniless, he was befriended by the Rosminian Order of Charity at St Etheldreda's Church in Ely Place, Holborn and became a lay member of that Order.
+At St Etheldreda's he designed the side windows in the upper chapel, these windows being made by W. G. Saunders.
+By 1882 he was to leave the religious community at Ely Place, move to No. 18 Wharton Street in Clerkenwell and work as an illustrator of newspapers, novels and children's books, as well as assisting other painters and giving drawing lessons.
 He carried out designs during this period for several stained glass makers including John Hardman Trading Co.
 Ltd as well as James Powell and Sons.